Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 |--|--|
 |`01a-intro-to-flask` |`01b-flask-setup`|

-## Manage Dependencies
+## Flask Projects are Python Projects

-As we start writing APIs, we should remember that Flask projects are Python projects.
-Whenever we work on a Python project, we need to consider how we manage our dependencies, which are the third party packages used by our project.
+As we start writing APIs, we should remember that Flask projects are themselves Python projects.
+Like any other Python project, we need to manage the packages our project depends on—its dependencies.
+Like other Python projects, we handle this by creating a `venv` in which to install the packages described in the `requirements.txt` file.
+Let's briefly review the steps we take to perform this setup.

-Just as we have been doing before, we will want to continue using virtual environments, or `venv`s, to manage our projects.

-Since `flask` is a package with many of its own dependencies, we will need to use a `venv` to manage our Flask project so we do not make a mess of our system-wide Python installation.

-In reality, no Python project is too small to consider using a virtual environment.
-But working with a package that brings as many dependencies as does `flask` is reason enough for us to revisit the topic of virtual environments now.

 ### Virtual Environment